daiphuongngo/Satellite-UAV-Aerial-Image-Semantic-Segmentation-DeepLabV3-UNet-PSPNet/README.md

 -	**Multi-metric evaluation**: Instead of relying solely on pixel-level accuracy, my evaluation includes precision, recall, F1-score, and class-wise Intersection over Union (IoU) for each model assessment and deployment.

-My goal of this project is to compare the effectiveness of different deep learning architectures in segmenting semantic classes across different geographic and environmental contexts, producing accurate segmentation masks for visual analytics, geospatial modeling, and decision support.
+My goal of this project is to compare the effectiveness of different deep learning architectures in segmenting semantic classes across different geographic and environmental contexts, producing accurate segmentation masks for visual analytics, geospatial modeling and decision support.

 ---